 Size of Campus: 140 acres

-Geographic Diversity: Students from 58 nations and all 50 US states
+Geographic Diversity: Students from 51 nations and all 50 states

 International Student Services: Support provided by the Office of International Services

 International Student Budget: Tuition and room and board are the same for international students as for US students.
-See jhu.edu/finaid.
+See finaid.jhu.edu.

 Financial Aid: Available

-Test Score Requirements: The TOEFL or IELTS are recommended for applicants whose primary language is not English or students who have not attended an English language school for the last three years.
+Test Score Requirements: The TOEFL, IELTS, or Duolingo English Test (DET) are recommended for applicants whose primary language is not English or students who have not attended an English-language school for the last three years.

-Though not required, applicants who score below 690 on the Evidence-Based Reading and Writing (ERW) section of the new SAT or below 30 or more on both the ACT Reading and English sections are encouraged to submit TOEFL or IELTS scores, as it will often present them in the best light for their language preparation.
+Though not required, applicants who score below 690 on the Evidence-Based Reading and Writing (EBRW) section of the new SAT or below 30 on both the ACT Reading and English sections are encouraged to submit TOEFL, IELTS, or DET scores, as it will often present them in the best light for their language preparation.

 Application Deadlines and Fees: